 To avoid botched pictures and accidents, first read the "Safety Precautions" (p.382-384) and "Handling Precautions" (p.16-17).
+Also, read this manual carefully to ensure that you use the camera correctly.

 Refer to This Manual while Using the Camera to Further Familiarize Yourself with the Camera